Board of Directors Bylaws and Nominations

 The 2020 CGSA Board of directors Nomination Forms

-Please see here for the copy of the announcement in English.
+- Please see here for the nomination form in English.

->

-> Please see here for the copy of the announcement in French.
+- Please see here for the nomination form in French.

->

-> In accordance with the by-laws of the Canadian Golf Superintendents Association, Article VII, please accept this memo as notice of the acceptance of nominations for positions on the CGSA Board of Directors for consideration at the Annual General Meeting on March 1, 2017 in Victoria, British Columbia.
+In accordance with the by-laws of the Canadian Golf Superintendents Association, Article VII, please accept this memo as notice of the acceptance of nominations for positions on the CGSA Board of Directors for consideration at the Annual General Meeting on March 3, 2020 in Ottawa, Ontario.

->

-> Please note the following:
+Please note the following: